 Every homework assignment will involve substantial computing work.
-In this course, our primary tools will be SPSS and R. Current versions of both programs are available in the Psychology computing labs.
-If you are using your own computer and software, make sure that you have SPSS version 12 or later (the current version is 22) and R with the Ime4 package (the current version of R is 3.1.1 and Ime4 is 1.1-7).
-R documentation for multilevel modeling can be found at http://www.bodowinter.com/tutorial/bw_LME_tutorial1.pdf, and further resources will be posted on the course website.
+In this course, our primary tools will be R/RStudio and associated packages.
+Current versions of both programs are available in the Psychology computing labs.
+If you are using your own computer and software, make sure that you have R with the lme4 package (the current version of R is 3.5.3 and of lme4 is 1.1-18.1).
+R documentation for multilevel modeling can be found all over the internet and particularly good resources will be posted on the course website.